nenad0707/MovieCraft/README.md

 ## ✨ Features

+- 🔍 **Dynamic Movie Search**
-- **Dynamic Movie Search**: Instantly search for movies with real-time results fetched from **TMDb API**.
+  - Instantly search for movies with real-time results fetched from **TMDb API**
+- ❤️ **Favorites Management**
-- **Favorites Management**: Users can securely log in and manage their favorite movies.
+  - Users can securely log in and manage their favorite movies
+- 🎬 **Trailer Playback**
-- **Trailer Playback**: Watch trailers for movies directly through an integrated modal.
+  - Watch trailers for movies directly through an integrated modal
+- 📱 **Responsive UI**
-- **Responsive UI**: Built with a mobile-first approach, ensuring great user experience on both desktop and mobile devices.
+  - Built with a mobile-first approach, ensuring great user experience on both desktop and mobile devices
+- 🔔 **Blazored Toast Notifications**
-- **Blazored Toast Notifications**: Visual feedback through notifications for actions like adding favorites or errors.
+  - Visual feedback through notifications for actions like adding favorites or errors
+- 🎨 **Dynamic Backgrounds**
-- **Dynamic Backgrounds**: Background images adjust based on the selected movie for an immersive experience.
+  - Background images adjust based on the selected movie for an immersive experience

 ---